automl/auto-sklearn/examples/80_extending/README.txt

 Extension Examples
 ==================

-Examples on extending Auto-sklearn with custom components.
+Examples of extending Auto-sklearn with custom components.